 Questionable Research Studies Section

-Heal n Soothe’s website contains a Research Studies section with claims and citations that we consider to be confusing.
+Upon our initial publication of this article, Heal n Soothe’s website contained a Research Studies section with claims and citations that we consider to be confusing.

-As shown above, this research section highlights that patients taking 400 mg per day of bromelain experienced improvement in joint discomfort.
+As shown above, this research section stated that patients taking 400 mg per day of bromelain experienced improvement in joint discomfort.

 However, as we documented in the enzyme ingredient analysis section, the average ingredient dose in Heal n Soothe's enzyme blend is only 150 mg.

-The second health claim is that turmeric can inhibit formation of an enzyme that causes inflammation and pain, but the brand again does not link to the study they’re referencing and we can’t locate it, so we have no way to verify whether this information is accurate, and at what dose turmeric has this effect.
+The second health claim is that turmeric can inhibit formation of an enzyme that causes inflammation and pain, but the brand again failed to link to the study they were referencing and we couldn't locate it, so we had no way to verify whether this information aws accurate, and at what dose turmeric has this effect.

 We recommend that consumers disregard claims of efficacy made by supplement manufacturers if those claims are not clearly cited.